 \subsection{State Space: $\Omega$}

 \begin{dfn} Let $\Sigma_i$, $i\in [1,s]$ be a finite set of dynamic systems with state spaces $\R^{n_i}$ respectively.
-Assume there is a switching mapping $\sigma:\R_+\ra [1,s]$, which is piecewise constant right continuous, then a dimension varying system, consisting of modes $\Sigma_i$, is defined as follows:
+Assume there is a switching mapping $\sigma:\R_+\ra [1,s]$, which is piecewise constant and right continuous; then a dimension-varying system, consisting of modes $\Sigma_i$, is defined as follows: